MASTER'S IN WOOD ARCHITECTURE AND CONSTRUCTION

 Lisa Gabriel

-When I pursued the dual degree of the ABC Master’s program, the project we worked on was the design of the Colloc of ENSTIB, a building funded by the school’s alumni and intended to accommodate future students.
+When I pursued the dual degree of the ABC Master’s programme, the project we worked on was the design of the ENSTIB Coloc, a building funded by the school’s alumni and intended to house future students.
 I learned to work on blueprints and significantly improved my spatial perception.
-Generally speaking, this program gave me a better understanding of an architect’s reasoning, which is a real asset in my profession.
+Generally speaking, this programme gave me a better understanding of an architect’s reasoning, which is a real asset in my profession.
 I recently worked for three years on the renovation of the Administrative City of Bourges, consisting of buildings from the 17th, 19th, and 20th centuries.
-The learnings from the Master’s program were very useful in my interactions with the architect who accompanied the project.
-I have excellent memories of ENSTIB, the life at the school, and the surrounding area.
+What I learned during the Master’s programme was very useful in my interactions with the architect who accompanied the project.
+I have excellent memories of ENSTIB, the life at the School, and the surrounding area.
 The Wood Challenges were an unforgettable experience, both from a human and educational perspective.
-Designer, calculator, and executor—we had to play all roles and adapt.
-This program opened my mind to integrating wood and bio-sourced materials into the projects I manage, but it also taught me a way of working, thanks to an exceptional approach to teaching, with no real boundary between teachers and students.
-I learned a lot and also maintained excellent relationships with both the school staff and my fellow classmates.
+Designer, calculator, and implementer – we had to play all roles and adapt.
+This programme opened my eyes to integrating wood and bio-sourced materials into the projects I manage, but it also taught me a way of working, thanks to an exceptional approach to teaching, with no real boundary between teachers and students.
+I learned a lot and I’ve also maintained some excellent relationships with both the School staff and my fellow classmates.

 Lucas Boustie